 Vanilla extract - Adds a great flavor that mixes well with the other ingredients.

 Milk - Choose a milk you really enjoy, as it will impart some flavor.
 I really like using my Homemade Coconut Milk.

 As I wrote above, this frosty depends on the cottage cheese/yogurt, as this is what makes it thick and luscious!

-Add to that some cocoa powder, maple syrup, a dollop of nut or seed butter (whichever you like/tolerate), and a good splash of milk, and you've got yourself a delicious chocolate frosty shake!
+Add to that some cocoa powder, maple syrup, a dollop of nut or seed butter (whatever you like/tolerate), and a good splash of milk.

 Please enjoy the video below the recipe showing you just how to make it!

-If you are dairy-free, try some of these other chocolate shakes!
+Try some of these other dairy-free chocolate shakes!

 - 1 cup cottage cheese and/or Greek yogurt see Notes

 - 1 Tablespoon nut or seed butter UNsalted is best; see Notes